Sitecore/Sitecore-Configuration-Roles/readme.md

 ### 2. Require Role Command

-    When this command is applied to a node within Sitecore include config file the node will be ignored if the required role is not specified by the Define command.
+    When this command is applied to a node within Sitecore include config file the node will be ignored if the boolean expression is false.
+The logic is
+    simple: when evaluating the expression, every defined role name transforms into "true" and undefined role name transforms into "false"

     Example: